Guide to the Corporate Transparency Act

 I own multiple companies, including a referral company and a property management company – does the CTA require me to file a report for each company?

-- A: Yes.
-Beneficial owners must file a separate report for each of their companies that is covered by the CTA.
+- Yes.
+Beneficial owners will have to file a separate report for each of their companies that is covered by the CTA.

 Is this a one-time registration?

-- A: No, the law imposes an ongoing duty to report.
-After the initial registration, companies must also report any changes in ownership to FinCEN within 30 days of the change occurring.
+- No, the law imposes an ongoing duty to report.
+After the initial registration, the CTA requires that companies report any changes in ownership to FinCEN within 30 days of the change occurring.
 Additionally, companies will be required to timely correct any errors in reports submitted.

 What does FinCEN cost to file?

-- A: As of the time of publication of this article, FinCEN does not charge a fee for filing under the Corporate Transparency Act.
+- FinCEN does not charge a fee for filing under the Corporate Transparency Act.

 [1] https://www.fincen.gov/boi-faqs#A_1